 Sessions are scheduled to be held at the Division’s premises on the afternoon immediately prior to the scheduled flight.

-The training you will receive depends on the nature of the work you will be doing in Antarctica, your previous experience and on your employment relationship with the AAD.
+The training you will receive depends on the nature of the work you will be doing in Antarctica, your previous experience and your employment relationship with the AAD.
 The main employment relationships are:

 - Expeditioners who are employees of the AAD.
 This includes but is not limited to Station Leaders, tradespeople, chefs, doctors, watercraft operators and field training Officers.